ReviewsMovies

 HiT Review: ‘The Trip to Italy’

-The film continues the conversation between British cutups Steve Coogan and Rob Brydon, mimics eager to share their neuroses in a quasi-fictional setting.
+The mimics prove more than eager to extend their neuroses in a quasi-fictional setting.

 How could a movie featuring two middle-aged comics who don’t curse or insult us not only generate a feature film but now, egads, a sequel?
 Don’t call it a franchise, at least not until there’s a Steve Coogan toy in your kids’ Happy Meal.